KELLY SAMANTHA

 Me, getting a workout

-Nautilus Plus group gym classes - honestly, I find myself less interested in indoor gym settings, preferring to roam outdoors under sunlight, but a group gym class can be a great opportunity to get some targeted movement and sweat/detox in while preparing you for more strenuous activities out in nature.
-I actually really enjoy group classes since it’s good motivation, and following the instructions requires little brainpower for a decent workout ;) From Zumba to HIIT to yogalates, check out the schedule for each week on the website, and you can sign up for a short term membership for cheap, or free trial drop-in.
+Nautilus Plus group gym classes - honestly, I find myself less interested in indoor gym settings, preferring to roam outdoors carrying heavy things under sunlight, but a group gym class can be a great opportunity to get some targeted movement and sweat/detox in while preparing you for more strenuous activities out in nature.
+I really enjoy group classes since it’s good motivation, and following the instructions requires little brainpower for a decent workout ;) From Zumba to HIIT to yogalates, check out the schedule for each week on the website, and you can sign up for a short term membership for cheap, or free trial drop-in.
 If anything, the whole bottom floor is a traditional gym with all the weights as well, depending on your interests and goals.
 This gym also has a well functioning sauna, which is a huge reason I chose this over other gyms.

 Gym Saint-Jean - this 24/7 gym offers private training and healthier meals/smoothies.
 Free trial and monthly subscriptions are avail.